LeetCode-OpenSource/vscode-leetcode/README.md

 - English Document | [中文文档](https://github.com/LeetCode-OpenSource/vscode-leetcode/blob/master/docs/README_zh-CN.md)

 ## ❗️ Attention ❗️- Workaround to login to LeetCode endpoint
-> Note: If you are using `leetcode-cn.com`, you can just ignore this section.
+> Note: If you are using `leetcode.cn`, you can just ignore this section.

 Recently we observed that [the extension cannot login to leetcode.com endpoint anymore](https://github.com/LeetCode-OpenSource/vscode-leetcode/issues/478).
 The root cause of this issue is that leetcode.com changed its login mechanism and so far there is no ideal way to fix that issue.